AEXFoundation/morph/README.md

 ## Features

 ### Multi-Language Support
-Morph integrates seamlessly across multiple environments with native support for Python, C++, and C. Use it directly in scripts, embed it in applications, or integrate it into your existing UI frameworks.
+Native support for Python, C++, and C. Use it directly in scripts, embed it in applications, or integrate it into your UI frameworks.

 ### Extensible Architecture
-Built from the ground up to support a comprehensive library of composable image filters.
-The modular design allows filters to be chained and combined to create sophisticated processing pipelines.
+Built to support a comprehensive library of composable image filters.
+Chain and combine filters to create sophisticated processing pipelines.

-### Universal Integration
+### Command-Line Interface
-Works with any application or development environment through its command-line interface, making it ideal for automation, scripting, and cross-platform workflows.
+Direct command-line access makes it ideal for automation, scripting, and cross-platform workflows.

 ## Development Status